krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     sudo /opt/local/bin/port unload nginx
     sudo /opt/local/bin/port load nginx

+### FAQ

+1. What if the static files fail to load?
+You likely have permissions problems.
+Make sure that the user running nginx has permission to read the static directory in codalab-worksheets/codalab/apps/web/static.
+You will need to check that all the parent directories are readable all the way to /.
+That includes your home directory.

 ## Using MySQL

 By default, CodaLab is configured to use SQLite, and the database file is just a single